TheIoTLearningInitiative/IntelEdison/documentation/Yocto.md

 - Adding Recipes to the Build System
 - Adding New Recipes to the Build System
 - Build an Example Package based on a Git Repository Commit
+- Build an example package based on a Remote Source Archive

 ## Links